zsspan/QuickUp/README.md

 To use QuickUp, follow these steps to install the extension on your Chrome browser

-Clone the Repository: Clone the QuickUp repository to your local machine using Git.
-Open a terminal and run the following command:
+Clone the Repository: Clone the QuickUp repository to your computer using Git.
+Open any terminal and run the following command:

 ```
 git clone <repository_url>